What made you think of Broadsided for this poem?

 Read any good books lately?

-Poet Marci Calabretta Cancio-Bello: I just finished Circle by Madeline Miller, and I’ve been recommending it to everyone.
+Poet Marci Calabretta Cancio-Bello: I just finished Circe by Madeline Miller, and I’ve been recommending it to everyone.

 Artist Elizabeth Terhune: Many.
 I’ll mention Women’s Work: The First 20,000 Years, by Elizabeth Wayland Barber.